 - have low sodium levels in your blood

-- are breastfeeding.
-PRISTIQ can pass into your breast milk and may harm your baby.
-Talk with your healthcare provider about the best way to feed your baby if you take PRISTIQ.
+- are breastfeeding or plan to breastfeed.
+PRISTIQ can pass into your breast milk.
+Talk to your healthcare provider about the best way to feed your baby during treatment with PRISTIQ.

 - medicines to treat migraine headaches known as triptans

 - tricyclic antidepressants

 - medicines that can affect blood clotting such as aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin